sourcegraph/sourcegraph-public-snapshot/doc/dev/background-information/bazel/server_integration_tests.md

 It's very common to run tests against the server, as it's the most practical way to test in an environment similar to what the customers will run.

-To ease the process of setting it up, we provide under the `testing/` folder a helper shell script that takes care of setting up and tearing down the server container, only requiring you to provide the required environment variables and the various binaries or scripts required for your e2e test.
+To ease the process of setting it up, we provide under the `testing/` folder a helper shell script that takes care of setting up and tearing down the server container, requiring only environment variables, binaries and/or scripts relevant to your e2e test.

 ## Overview